If your personal injury law firm isn’t using a CRM, you’re leaving money on the table.

 Without a CRM:

-If you’re spending money to generate leads, you must have a CRM to protect that investment.
+With the right CRM: If you're spending money to generate leads, you must have a CRM to protect that investment.

 Choosing the Right CRM for Your Injury Law Firm